 Kevin Bales (2000): Disposable People, New Slavery in Global Economy, University of California Press, Berkeley.

 Thomas Pogge (ed): Freedom from Poverty as a Human Rights.
 Oxford University Press, Who owes to the very Poor.

 - Type of assessment

-- Oral examination, 20 minOral exam with preparation, 20 minutes
+- Oral examination, 20 minOral exam based on synopsis, 20 minutes

 - Marking scale